 Mrs Broome is our Level 3 Forest School Leader and leads weekly forest school sessions including planning, evaluating and risk assessing.
-During the academic year children in Reception, Year 1 and Year 2 will all have the opportunity to take part in forest school sessions.
+During the academic year children in Reception through to Year 6 will all have the opportunity to take part in forest school sessions.
 Forest School takes place in all weathers (unless there are incredibly high winds) and the children are dressed in appropriate clothing and footwear to ensure that they can fully participate in all activities.

 “Forest School is an inspirational process that offers ALL learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.
 Forest School is a specialised learning approach that sits within and compliments the wider context of outdoor and woodland education.”
 (Forest School Association)

 At TSM we believe that Forest School forms a very important part of a child’s holistic development.
 We aim to give the children, practitioners and volunteers a shared understanding of the ethos of Forest School, enabling all children to engage in valuable learning experiences in the natural environment.
 We give pupils the chance to explore and experience the natural world through practical activities using the outdoors to promote confidence, independence, risk-taking and self-esteem.
 We aim to promote positive relationships through cooperation with others, we want our children to be independent, self-motivated, courageous, considerate and respectful and set them up for lifelong learning.
 Children are taught to use tools safely and have the opportunity to participate in a range of activities including playing in the mud kitchen, den building and campfire cooking.